compound-finance/comet/docs/README.md

 Account *balances* for the base token are signed integers.
 An account balance greater than zero indicates the base asset is supplied and a balance less than zero indicates the base asset is borrowed.

 Global *indices* for supply and borrow are unsigned integers that increase over time.
 When an account interacts with the protocol, the indices are saved.
-An account's present balance can be calculated using the current index with the following formulas that implement the indicies.
+An account's present balance can be calculated using the current index with the following formulas that implement the indices.

 ```
 Balance=PrincipalBaseSupplyIndexNow [Principal0]